A bill to amend title 23, United States Code, to provide for the construction of new toll highways and for other purposes.

 The bill’s titles are written by its sponsor.

-This bill was introduced on October 27, 1987, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 15, 1987, in a previous session of Congress, but it did not receive a vote.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.